k98kurz/tapescript/docs.md

 ## OP_MOD_FLOAT - 25 - x19

-Read the next 4 bytes from the tape, interpreting as a float divisor; pull a value from the queue, interpreting as a float dividend; perform float modulus: dividend % divisor; put the result onto the queue.
+Read the next 4 bytes from the tape, interpreting as a float divisor; pull a value from the stack, interpreting as a float dividend; perform float modulus: dividend % divisor; put the result onto the stack.

 Aliases:
 - MOD_FLOAT